Kelly E. Green, Ph.D., Associate Professor of Psychology at St. Edward’s University in Austin, TX

 *Identifies co-authors who were mentored students/trainees

-Green, K.E. (expected publication release March 2021).
-Relationships in Recovery Workbook: Relationship Skills for People in Addiction Recovery.
-New York, NY: Guilford Press.
+Green, K.E. (expected publication release July 2021).
+Relationships in Recovery: Repairing Damage and Building Healthy Connections While Overcoming Addiction.
+New York, NY: The Guilford Press.

-Green, K.E. , Blue, J.*, & Natal, S.* (revisions under review).
+Green, K.E. , Blue, J.*, & Natal, S.* (in press).
 An integrated model of nature and nurture factors that contribute to addiction and recovery.
 Under review at Substance Use & Misuse.